codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 max-width="80%"
 %}

-The generic GIT trigger is placed on Pipeline A. This pipeline then filters the applicable webhooks using [conditional expressions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/).
-Then it uses the Codefresh CLI plugin (and specifically the [run pipeline capability](https://codefresh-io.github.io/cli/pipelines/run-pipeline/)) to trigger pipeline B that performs build.
+The generic Git trigger is placed on Pipeline A. This pipeline then filters the applicable webhooks using [conditional expressions]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/).
+Then it uses the Codefresh CLI plugin and specifically the [run pipeline capability](https://codefresh-io.github.io/cli/pipelines/run-pipeline/){:target="\_blank"} to trigger pipeline B that performs build.

 Some of the YAML variables that you might find useful (from the [full list]({{site.baseurl}}/docs/pipelines/variables/)):